+- Hard time communicating

+- Unable to bathe, dress, eat, or toilet alone

+- Difficulty walking or sitting

-- · Hard time communicating - · Unable to bathe, dress, eat or toilet alone - · Mostly in bed since unable to walk or sit - Hard time swallowing, eating, or drinking - Loss of expressions such as being able to smile - Infections of the lungs or urinary tract
+- Hard time swallowing, eating, or drinking

+- Loss of expressions such as being able to smile

+- · Infections of the lungs or urinary tract

 Advanced dementia has different signs and symptoms.
 These changes can be signs that a person is nearing the end of their life.
 During these transitions, a family may want to focus care on comfort.